 <?php $current_timestamp_fndate = date("U"); echo $current_timestamp_fndate; ?>

-strtotime() and mktime() functions are also used to convert specified date into the form of timestamp.
+strtotime() and mktime() functions are also used to convert specified date into the form of a timestamp.

 <?php $date_from_timestamp = date("d-m-Y",$current_timestamp); echo "Formatted date from timestamp:" . $date_from_timestamp; ?>